 Skip to content

-What do the SYGMA 1 & 2 papers mean for asthma management?
+What do the SYGMA 1 and 2 papers mean for asthma management?

 SHARE VIA:

-The SYGMA 1 and SYGMA 2 asthma trials have led to significant changes to the GINA guidelines for asthma management.
+The SYGMA 1 and SYGMA 2 asthma trials have significantly changed the GINA guidelines for asthma management.

 The SYGMA studies examined asthma control of as required ICS/Long-acting Beta agonist (LABA) therapy against standard Step 1 ( PRN SABA) and Step 2 (Regular ICS + PRN SABA) therapies.
-The ICS/LABA used was Symbicort (Budesonide + Formoterol), the SABA was Terbutaline and regular ICS was Budesonide.
+The ICS/LABA used was Symbicort (budesonide + formoterol), the SABA was terbutaline, and the regular ICS was budesonide.

 Who were the patients?

 Participants had asthma that required step 2 GINA asthma management (2018 guidelines)*.
-Participants mean age was 39.6 years (SD 16.6) in SYGMA 1 and 41 years (SD 17.0) in SYGMA 2.
-Patients were recruited from > 300 sites around the world.
+The mean age of the participants was 39.6 years (SD 16.6) in SYGMA 1 and 41 years (SD 17.0) in SYGMA 2.
+Patients were recruited from more than 300 sites around the world.

 *regular preventer therapy with low/med dose regular ICS or leukotriene receptor antagonist